null

 How did Pass Labs make its name?

 Pass Labs helped popularize solid-state, Class A power amplifiers.
-Pass Labs' first product, the Aleph 0 amplifier, operated as single-ended Class A up to its 70 watt rating and in push pull Class A at higher wattage.
+Pass Labs' first product, the Aleph 0 amplifier, operated as a single-ended Class A up to its 70-watt rating and in push-pull Class A at higher wattage.
 The Aleph series of amplifiers, some of the first solid-state amps that were said to be "tube-like" in sound, operated pure class A and contained internal circuitry using MOSFETs.
 The Aleph amplifiers had a unique appearance, a cube with heat sinks on all four sides, a solution to the heat generated by the class-A design.
 This can be attributed primarily to the specific MOSFETs used and the minimum number of gain stages that were implemented in the design.
 Pass Labs also developed the Super-Symmetry™ ("Su-Sy") circuit, which achieves exceptionally low distortion and noise levels.
 In 1998, Pass Labs released the X1000, the first amplifier using the patented SuperSymmetric™ topology.
-The X1000 achieved 1000 watts with high performance, local feedback and only two gain stages: a cascoded differential pair of transistors and a large bank of complementary output followers.
+The X1000 achieved 1000 watts with high performance, local feedback, and only two gain stages: a cascaded differential pair of transistors and a large bank of complementary output followers.
 This groundbreaking design informed all subsequent Pass Labs amplifiers.

 What else does Pass Labs make?